 F-1 and J-1 students may travel to Canada, Mexico, and Adjacent Islands and re-enter the US on an expired F-1 or J-1 visa if the trip does not exceed 30 days and the purpose of the trip is not to apply for a new F-1 or J-1 visa at one of the US consulates located in these countries.
-This ability to travel on an expired visa is referred to as an automatic revalidation.
-In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your I-94 admission record.
+This ability to travel on an expired visa is referred to as automatic revalidation.
+In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your latest I-94 admission record.
 Speak to an international student advisor to learn more about automatic visa revalidation.

 A visitor's visa may be required to enter Mexico, Canada & Adjacent Islands, depending on your country of citizenship.
 If you are planning a trip to Canada or Mexico, you should contact a consulate from one of those countries to determine whether a visa is required prior to your trip.
 Please plan ahead as it may take some time to obtain a visitor visa to one of these countries.

-If your F-1 visa has expired or will expire in the near future, you don't need to renew your visa unless you are planning to travel home during a break or leave of absence.
-While you are in the US, your expired visa does not affect your status and you cannot review visas in the U.S. However, if you leave the U.S. you will need to renew your F-1 visa.
-Please review the web site of the US consulate in your home country or country of destination for information about how to renew your F-1 visa.
+If your F-1 or J-1 visa has expired or will expire in the near future, you don't need to renew your visa unless you are planning to travel home.
+While you are in the US, your expired visa does not affect your status and you cannot review visas in the U.S. However, if you leave the U.S. you will need to renew your visa.
+Please review the web site of the US consulate in your home country or country of destination for information about how to renew your visa.
 In most cases, it is recommended that renew your visa in your home country.